RZChess/Chess-Puzzle-Randomizer/README.md

 3) Let users export puzzle sets as numbered links to be copied and stored somewhere else
 4) Adding the ability to create puzzles for non checkmates like winning material (probably using a different site to do them)
 5) Have the option to add a flair to each puzzle where you can rate the difficulty and use it for customization
-6) Have an automatic option when creating puzzles that will send the game into stockfish and find the move numbers where you have checkmate and tell you in how many moves.
-Like move 20 M7 (mate in 7)
+6) Having a settings option that will allow you to customize the app such as editing the presets and changing what website the app redirects to for creating your puzzle
 7) Have the option to go to some website that can test out these mates before you decide which puzzles to make based on 6th change or to automatically make the puzzles from the moves themselves

 # Contact Info